Features

 Food Habits

-Plains garter snakes eat a wide variety of animal prey, overlapping significantly with the prey preferences of common garter snakes (Thamnophis sirtalis).
+Plains garter snakes eat a wide variety of animal prey, overlapping significantly with the prey preferences of common garter snakes ( Thamnophis sirtalis ).
 They have been recorded preying on frogs and toads, salamanders, fish, birds, small rodents, leeches, earthworms, and grasshoppers.
-Amphibians eaten include northern cricket frogs (Acris crepitans), American toads (Anaxyrus americanus), great plains toads (Anaxyrus cognatus), tree frogs (Hyla species), striped chorus frogs (Pseudacris triseriata), plains leopard frogs (Lithobates blairi), northern leopard frogs (Lithobates pipiens), and various salamanders.
-They have been recorded eating mosquitofish (Gambusia affinis), southern redbelly dace (Chrosomus erythrogaster), bluntnose minnows (Pimephales notatus), bank swallows (Riparia riparia), and eastern meadowlarks (Sturnella magna).
+Amphibians eaten include northern cricket frogs ( Acris crepitans ), American toads ( Bufo americanus ), great plains toads ( Bufo cognatus ), tree frogs ( Hyla species), striped chorus frogs ( Pseudacris triseriata ), plains leopard frogs ( Rana blairi ), northern leopard frogs ( Rana pipiens ), and various salamanders.
+They have been recorded eating mosquitofish ( Gambusia affinis ), southern redbelly dace ( Phoxinus erythrogaster ), bluntnose minnows ( Pimephales notatus ), bank swallows ( Riparia riparia ), and eastern meadowlarks ( Sturnella magna ).
 Plains garter snakes find prey by following an olfactory trail, then grabbing prey once they catch up with them.
-(Ernst and Ernst, 2003)

 • Animal Foods